tykling/certgrinder/README.md

     [certgrinder@znc ~]$

 ## Files
 Certgrinder primarily consists of two scripts.
 Most of the functionality is in a Python script called `certgrinder.py` which runs on all the Certgrinder clients.
 The other one is written in Bourne sh, runs on the Certgrinder server (called over SSH by the clients), and is called "csrgrinder".

-A typical homedir for a Certgrinder user looks like this:
+A typical homedir for a Certgrinder client user looks like this:

     [certgrinder@znc ~]$ ls -l
     total 43